stalwartlabs/stalwart-website/content/en/jmap/_index.md

 # Stalwart JMAP Server

-Stalwart JMAP is an open-source JSON Meta Application Protocol server written in Rust and designed to be secure, fast, robust and scalable.
+Stalwart JMAP is an open-source JSON Meta Application Protocol server designed to be secure, fast, robust and scalable.
 JMAP is a modern protocol for synchronising data such as mail, calendars, or contacts that makes much more efficient use of network resources.

 Key features: